How to calculate your mortgage payments

 - If you're spending more than you can afford.
 The Mortgage Calculator provides an overview of how much you can expect to pay each month, including taxes and insurance.

 - How much to put down.
 While 20 percent is thought of as the standard down payment, it's not required.
 Many borrowers put down as little as 3 percent.

 Deciding how much house you can afford

 If you're not sure how much of your income should go toward housing, follow the tried-and-true 28/36 percent rule.
-Most financial advisors agree that people should spend no more than 28 percent of their gross income on housing (i.e., your mortgage payment), and no more than 36 percent of their gross income on total debt, including mortgage payments, credit cards, student loans, medical bills and the like.
+Many financial advisors believe that you should not spend more than 28 percent of your gross income on housing costs, such as rent or a mortgage payment, and that you should not spend more than 36 percent of your gross income on overall debt, including mortgage payments, credit cards, student loans, medical bills and the like.
 Here's an example of what this looks like: